nalexandru/NekoEngine/README.md

 ## Description

-Cross-platform game engine with support for Windows 7+ & Xbox One (UWP).
+Cross-platform game engine with support for Windows 7+, Xbox One (UWP) & Linux.

 Supported rendering APIs:
 * Direct3D 12 with DXR